 If you accept an award, you must agree to work cooperatively with the technical assistance provider.
-Training and technical assistance is free from the Runaway and Homeless Youth Training, Technical Assistance, and Capacity Building Center (RHYTTAC).
+Training and technical assistance is free from RHYTTAC.
 Services include, but are not limited to, the following:

-- · Regionally based technical assistance clinics.
+- Regionally based technical assistance clinics.

-- · Training sessions.
+- Training sessions.

-- · E-learning.
+- E-learning.

-- Webinars.
+- · Webinars.

-- National grantee training.
+- · National grantee training.

-You must send at least one person to the annual, in-person RHY National Grantee Training, as well as regional and program-specific trainings.
+You must send at least one person to the annual, in-person (or virtual) RHY National Grantee Training, as well as regional and program-specific trainings.
 You will also participate in learning collaboratives and cohort-based peer engagement activities.
-More information is available from the RHYTTAC.
+More information is available from RHYTTAC.